 Request the healthcare service provider to ensure that the ICD-10 code on your claim is correct.
-This is the diagnostic code that tells the Scheme what service was rendered.
+This is the diagnostic code that assists the Scheme with information about your diagnosis and the related service that was rendered.

 10. Duplicate claim